El Espinar: Commuter train

-The local council is served by the normal railway between Madrid and Segovia via Collado Villalba, not by the high speed one.
+The municipality is served by the normal railway between Madrid and Segovia via Collado Villalba, not by the high speed one.
 The railway has three halts and one station within the local territory of El Espinar, therefore ordered from southeast to northwest there are the halts of Gudillos, San Rafael, the station of Estación de El Espinar and finally the halt of Los Ángeles de San Rafael.

-The town council and some railway enthusiasts societies have requested several times to include the railway across the town inside the commuter railway system of Madrid, but it has not been done yet.
+The local council and some railway enthusiasts societies have requested several times to include that railway inside the commuter railway system of Madrid, but it has not been done yet.

-However, the railway works "de facto" as any other commuter railway of nearby Madrid region because the operating trains and the technical are the same, but as the Segovia - Collado Villalba stretch make a lot of turns because the topography of the mountains, it's not a fast way to go by train from El Espinar to Madrid city centre.
+However, the railway works "de facto" as any other commuter railway of nearby Madrid region because the operating trains and the technical are the same, but as the Segovia - Collado Villalba stretch make a lot of turns because the topography of the mountains, it is not a fast way to go by train from El Espinar to Madrid city centre.

 The train station of Collado Villalba, located 25 kilometres southeast of El Espinar population centre, is the nearest one properly included within the commuter railway system of Madrid, and it allows a fast access to the main train stations of the whole Madrid metropolitan area because anywhere east of Collado Villalba heading Madrid city centre there are not mountains, so the railway allows more speed.

 High-speed train

-The local council has not high-speed railway network.
+The municipality has not high-speed railway network.
 However, the three nearest stations are not so far away: Guiomar, Chamartín and Atocha.